recite-oasis/oasis-open-project/README.md

 <img src="artwork/RECITE-5.png" width="300">

+The RECITE Open Project at OASIS was active from 2021 to 2023.
+The information provided here is for legacy purposes only.
+Although the RECITE project is not active at this time, conversational AI continues to be of interest to the OASIS community.
+To explore opportunities, please contact OASIS.

 # RECITE OASIS Open Project

 REasoning for Conversation and Information Technology Exchange (RECITE) is an [OASIS Open Project](https://oasis-open-projects.org/) dedicated to developing a standard for dialog modeling in conversational agents.